Flights grounded in South Korea as Typhoon Hinnamnor nears

-SEOUL, South Korea (AP) — Hundreds of flights were grounded and more than 200 people evacuated in South Korea on Monday as Typhoon Hinnamnor approached the country’s southern region with heavy rains and winds of up to 290 kilometers (180 miles) per hour, the strongest storm in decades.
+SEOUL, South Korea (AP) — Hundreds of flights were grounded and more than 200 people evacuated in South Korea on Monday as Typhoon Hinnamnor approached the southern region with heavy rains and winds of up to 290 kilometers (180 miles) per hour, putting the nation on alert for its worst storm in decades.

 South Korea’s weather agency said the country will start to feel the full force of Hinnamnor, the strongest global storm this year, by early Tuesday when it is forecast to graze the southern resort island of Jeju before making landfall near the mainland city of Busan.

+Officials say Hinnamnor could bring more powerful winds than 2003 Typhoon Maemi, which left 117 people dead and was the strongest storm to make landfall in the country since the start of record keeping in 1904.

-As of Monday afternoon, Hinnamnor was over the open sea 290 kilometers (180 miles) southwest of Jeju.
-It has dumped 46 centimeters (18 inches) of rain in the central part of Jeju since Sunday, where winds were blowing at a maximum speed of 124 kph (77 mph) and were picking up.
+As of Monday evening, Hinnamnor was over the open sea 240 kilometers (149miles) southwest of Jeju.
+It has dumped more than 50 centimeters (20 inches) of rain in the central part of Jeju since Sunday, where winds were blowing at a maximum speed of 124 kph (77 mph) and were picking up.

 South Korea’s Ministry of the Interior and Safety said there were no immediate reports of casualties.
 At least 11 homes and buildings were flooded in Jeju while more than 200 people were forced to evacuate in Busan and nearby cities because of safety concerns.